danhartley/dashboard/README.md

 ( manually change index.html paths to ./ )
 git subtree push --prefix build origin gh-pages

+OR,

 ( see also https://create-react-app.dev/docs/production-build )

+NB when re-running may have to delete node_modules/.cache/gh-pages worked

 ## CRA